Actionable Book Summary: The Subtle Art of Not Giving a Fuck by Mark Manson

 There surely is.

-Rejecting most of these offers will free us some space, both mental and physical, for the things that are actually worth it.
+Rejecting most of these offers will free up some space, both mental and physical, for the things that are actually worth it.

 Lesson #5: Play With What You’ve Got

 Our lives can easily be likened as a game of cards.
 We get certain cards when we’re born.
 Some of us get better cards than others.
-However, this doesn’t necessarily mean that you will win the “game”.
+However, this doesn’t necessarily mean that you will win/lose the “game”.

 There are a lot of famous, successful people who had nothing when they were little: no money, no professional education, sometimes even no parents.
 Still, with hard work and a lot of courage they are now widely successful.

 On the other hand, we all know people who had pretty much everything even before they were born.
-Kids, who were fed with a silver spoon through their entire lives.
-The perfect set of cards.
-Unfortunately, even though they had the ideal chance for achieving greatness we often see such people end overdosed in a dark alley.
+Kids, who were fed with a silver spoon through their entire lives – the perfect set of “cards”.
+As we know, though they had the ideal chance for achieving greatness we often see such people end overdosed in a dark alley.

 So, it’s not about the set of cards you get, it’s about playing well with what you’ve got.
 Playing not to get out of the game, but playing to stay in the game.

-Choose carefully what to give a fuck about and what not to: Worrying too much about what picture to share on your social media account is definitely something that falls under the “don’t give a fuck” category.
+What not to give a fuck about: Worrying too much about what picture to share on your social media account is definitely something that falls under the “don’t give a fuck” category.

 Always be honest with yourself: Hearing the truth is usually unpleasant but it’s absolutely necessary.
-But also the pain, from hearing the truth, it’s the most effective spurring to action.
+Hearing the truth it’s the most effective stimulus for action.

 We’re all going to die: That’s a fact.
 So, since sometime soon we’ll no longer be part of this circus, think about what you can do/create, that will benefit generations to come?